ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 - Backpropagation in perceptrons
 - The theory of perceptrons
 - Learning logical gates

+3. Neural network in simple Numpy.
+    1. Write in plain NumPy the forward and backward pass for a two-layer feed-forward neural network with a ReLU layer in between.
+    1. Implement vanilla dropout for the forward and backward pass in NumPy.

+---

 27. In a single-layer feed-forward NN, there are [...] input(s) and [...]. output layer(s) and no [...] connections at all.